BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Introduction

-In this paper, we present \SystemName, a rendering and composition system that enables video-conference participants to easily create environments tailored to the meeting context, with two key innovations: \textit{(1)}~We ground the generation of meeting environments in real spaces that are meaningful to users by blending their physical or virtual backgrounds into a unified environment.
+\paragraph{\textnormal{As a step towards this vision, we developed \textbf{\SystemName, a rendering and composition system for video-conferencing participants to create environments tailored to their meeting context} (Fig.~\ref{fig:teaser}).}} We introduce two key innovations: \textit{(1)}~We ground the generation of meeting environments in real spaces that are meaningful to users by blending their physical or virtual backgrounds into a unified environment.
 This can serve as a mechanism for personalization~\cite{Venolia-MobileHCI18} or to incorporate physical objects to collaborate around~\cite{Hu-CHI23-ThingShare, Junuzovic-CHI12}. \textit{(2)}~Capitalizing on recent advances in generative AI, we leverage image generation models to enable expressive and rapid techniques for composing environment designs.
-While such techniques are the subject of ongoing research, several dominant modes of use have emerged: \begin{itemize} \item \textit{text-to-image}: An image is generated from a given text prompt. \item \textit{image-to-image}: An image is generated from a text prompt and an input image, retaining features of the input image while introducing new elements or styles consistent with the prompt. \item \textit{inpainting}: Similar to \textit{image-to-image}, but where an image mask is used to determine which parts of the input image should be unchanged.
-The rest of the image is generated in a way that it is consistent with the fixed parts of the input image (i.e., blended). \end{itemize} \SystemName uses \textit{(1)} an \textit{inpainting} technique that creates a new environment by merging users' webcam backgrounds into a unified environment; \textit{(2)} an \textit{image-to-image} technique that transforms an existing image of an environment (i.e., an \textit{image prior}) to reflect the meeting purpose and composites users' videos within it.
-We enable meeting participants to steer the generation of environments through multimodal interaction techniques, including text-based prompts, direct manipulation, and choice of image priors.
-To lower the barrier for end-users to generate good quality meeting spaces, we developed composition techniques in \SystemName to guide the AI models to produce contextually relevant environments and integrate users' videos within the scene in an immersive manner.
+While such techniques are the subject of ongoing research, several dominant modes have emerged: \begin{itemize}[topsep=6pt] \item \textit{text-to-image}: generating an image from a given text prompt. \item \textit{image-to-image}: generating an image from a text prompt and an \textit{image prior} (i.e., input image), retaining features of the image prior while introducing new elements or styles consistent with the prompt. \item \textit{inpainting}: similar to \textit{image-to-image}, but using a mask to determine which parts of the image prior should be unchanged.
+The rest of the image is generated in a way that it is consistent with the fixed parts of the image prior (i.e., blended). \end{itemize}

-We evaluated \SystemName in two steps.
-First, to demonstrate the expressiveness of \SystemName's composition techniques~\cite{Ledo-CHI18}, we implemented and analyzed three scenarios using \SystemName.
-These scenarios, guided by a review of prior work, incorporate a range of seven techniques for supporting distributed collaboration (e.g., conveying physical and digital task spaces, enabling ad-hoc layouts of users that reflect the meeting context, or recording a history of collaboration within a meeting space).
-Our analysis focused on the extent to which \SystemName can be used to implement these techniques in familiar or new ways.